 The science behind this strange looking watermelon may surprise you.

 At first glance, it looks like someone has taken a lot of time to carve a strangely intricate pattern on the inside of this watermelon.
 In reality, what's happened to this watermelon is a natural condition called "hollow heart."
+That's right.
+This piece of fruit literally looked exactly like that when it was cut open.

 "Hollow heart" develops when there is poor pollination during the growth process that creates cracks inside of the watermelon.